 - Topical treatments

-Treatments often do not only treat the allergic skin condition, but they also treat secondary infections.
+Allergy treatments often do not only treat the skin condition, but they also treat secondary infections.
 A combination of topical applications and allergy medications are very useful in these situations.

 If you think your pet has allergies, schedule an appointment with one of our knowledgeable veterinarians.